 Graphic Designer & Photographer

 Steven is originally from Branson, MO and currently resides in Springfield, MO where he is an adjunct instructor in the Graphic Design and Technology Department at Ozarks Technical Community College.
 In his spare time, he works as the screen printer for the campus print shop and is a freelance graphic designer.
-Steven currently attends Drury University where he is in his last year working to complete a degree in Graphic Design and Fine Arts.
-As a musician, Steven plays contrabass clarinet with the Missouri State University Community Band where he has been a member for the last 8 years.
-This year also makes his 8th season playing flute with the Taneycomo Festival Orchestra.
-As well as being a founding member of TFO, Steven has dedicated much of his time as the graphic designer for the orchestra over the last five years.
+Steven currently attends Drury University where he is in his last year working to complete a B.S. degree in Graphic Design.
+As a musician, Steven plays contrabass clarinet with the Missouri State University Community Band where he has been a member for the last nine years.
+This year also makes his ninth season playing flute with the Taneycomo Festival Orchestra.
+As well as being a founding member of TFO, Steven has dedicated much of his time as the graphic designer and photographer for the orchestra over the last six years.

 Joseph Peters, Artistic Advisor